beemesh/iroh-sdht/README.md

 - Already use iroh (or want a QUIC‑based, NAT‑friendly transport).
 - Care about **latency‑aware routing**, not just hop count.
 - Want **bounded**, **adaptive** behavior:
-  - dynamic clustering based on RTTs,
+  - dynamic tiering based on RTTs,
   - adaptive `k`/`α`,
   - backpressure and eviction instead of unbounded growth.